LACMIP/emu/docs/_documentation/cataloging.md

 **On the *Invert.
 Paleo.* tab...**

 {% include figure image_path="/assets/images/cataloging_example1_2020.jpg" alt="image of example catalogue record with ID tag" caption="**Figure illustrating how the paper ID tag corresponds to various fields in on the *Invert.
-Paleo.* tab of the Catalogue module.** Before cataloging for the first time, right-click the image above to enlarge it in a separate tab or window." %}
+Paleo.* tab of the Catalogue module.** Right-click the image above to enlarge it in a separate tab or window." %}

  *Step* | *On the Invert.
 Paleo. tab...*
    --- | ---